Needle Exchange Program Locations

 Needle exchange programs also do not increase drug abuse or crime rates.
 A study published in the American Journal of Public Health in 1998 found that needle exchange programs do not increase drug abuse rates, and may even reduce drug use among participants.

-See also What Time Does The Needle Exchange Close
+See also States With Needle Exchange Programs

 In fact, needle exchange programs can play a critical role in helping people who are struggling with addiction to get the help they need.
 A study published in the Journal of Substance Abuse Treatment in 2004 found that needle exchange programs are associated with increased engagement in drug treatment programs.